 Call 24/7 at

 We keep your money, your identity and your privacy safe.

 $0 Liability Protection

-You're not responsible for unauthorized online charges to your Discover Deposit Accounts, provided you notify us within 60 days of your statement mailing date.
+You're not responsible for unauthorized online charges to your Discover deposit account, provided you notify us within 60 days of your statement becoming available.
 If you have suspicious activity on your account, notify us immediately and we will take it from there.

 Bill Pay Protection

 Your Discover Bank Account includes a Bill Pay guarantee.
 Pay bills using our Online or Mobile Bill Pay and if, due to our error, your payment is late we will cover the late fees.

 Secure Online/Mobile Banking